 Since we started the wardrobe in October by building a solid navy outfit, I thought that this month I would break up the colors a bit.
-Yes, I’m very smitten with this cardigan – it’s been available for years, and I suspect will be for years into the future.
+Yes, I’m very smitten with this cardigan – it’s been available off and on for years, and I suspect will be for years into the future.
 To me, that’s a good recommendation!

 For a second pair of pants, it’s usually jeans, but since we’re moving into the real teeth of autumn (in the Northern Hemisphere, of course!), I thought that I lush pair of corduroy pants in olive would be casual but bring a bit of texture to our ensemble.
 I’m sure jeans will eventually show up!